lilarin/SCP-079-Discord-bot/README.md

 * **Dynamic user profiles as keycards:** Every user receives a unique "Keycard" profile.
 This profile displays their rank, server role, balance, achievements, and a customizable dossier.
 The visual design of the keycard dynamically updates when the user equips different high-level access cards
 * **Narrative work system:** Earn currency through work prompts that are presented as mini-stories.
+Choose between
-Choose between " Legal Work" for a safe, guaranteed income, or "Risky Work" for a chance at a much larger reward or a significant penalty.
+* "Legal Work" for a safe, guaranteed income, or "Risky Work" for a chance at a much larger reward or a significant penalty.
 The complexity and payout of these stories evolve as you acquire better keycards
 * **Deep progression & achievements:** Unlock unique achievements by participating in games, exploring SCP articles, engaging with the economy, and progressing through the ranks.
 Certain high-tier items in the shop can only be